carpenterd777/carpenterd777/README.md

 Software engineer who wants to learn more about the design and construction phases of software projects.
-Loves video and tabletop games, music, reading, and cheese 🧀
+Loves video and tabletop games, music, and reading.
+Anti-engineered addiction, pro-privacy and FOSS.